Deploy Wispr Flow via MDM

 Available on: Mac, Windows (MDM-managed devices)

-Deploy Wispr Flow across your organization with pre-authorized permissions — no manual approvals needed.
-This guide covers permission profiles, provider-specific steps, and enterprise data policies for macOS and Windows.
+Roll Wispr Flow out to your fleet with pre-authorized permissions, silent installs, and admin-controlled update frequency.
+This guide covers permission profiles, per-provider deployment steps, and enterprise data policies for macOS and Windows.
+Most deployments take 15–30 minutes per MDM.

 macOS permission profiles